ftrias/TeensyDebug/README.md

 (gdb)
 ```

-At the prompt type the `target remote` command using the correct port:
+At the prompt use the `target remote` command using the correct port:

 ```
 target remote /dev/cu.usbmodem61684903